 After Oklahoma’s opening practice last week, junior college transfer Cameron Kenney showed coaches why he was named his conference’s special teams player of the year two years ago.

-had perhaps the most unique item for players to sign on Saturday.
+A new benchmarkPaula Wright had perhaps the most unique item for players to sign on Saturday.